sassoftware/viya4-monitoring-kubernetes/monitoring/README.md

 ## Customize the Deployment

+### USER_DIR

+Setting the `USER_DIR` environment variable allows for any user customizations to be stored outside of the directory structure of this repository.
+The default `USER_DIR` is the root of this repository.
+A directory referenced by `USER_DIR` should include `user*` files in the same relative structure as they exist in this repository.

+The following files are automatically used by the monitoring scripts if available in `USER_DIR`:

+* `user.env`
+* `monitoring/user.env`
+* `monitoring/user-values-prom-operator.yaml`
+* `monitoring/user-values-pushgateway.yaml`

 ### user.env

-The `monitoring/user.env` file contains flags to customize the components that are deployed as well as to specify some script behavior (such as enable debug).
+The `monitoring/user.env` file contains environment variable flags that customize the components that are deployed or to alter some script behavior (such as to enable debug output).
+All values in `user.env` files are exported as environment variables available to the scripts.
+A `#` as the first character in a line is treated as a comment.

 ### user-values-*.yaml

 The monitoring stack uses the following Helm charts:

-* **Prometheus Operator**
+* **Prometheus Operator** - used by `deploy_monitoring_cluster.sh`
   * [Chart](https://github.com/helm/charts/blob/master/stable/prometheus-operator/README.md)
   * [Default values](https://github.com/helm/charts/blob/master/stable/prometheus-operator/values.yaml)
-* **Prometheus Pushgateway**
+* **Prometheus Pushgateway** - used by `deploy_monitoring_viya.sh`
   * [Chart](https://github.com/helm/charts/tree/master/stable/prometheus-pushgateway)
   * [Default values](https://github.com/helm/charts/blob/master/stable/prometheus-pushgateway/values.yaml)

 These charts are highly customizable.
 Although the default values might be suitable, you might need to customize some values (such as for ingress, for example).

-Specify override values in the files `monitoring/user-values-prom-operator.yaml` and/or `monitoring/user-values-pushgateway.yaml` as needed.
-The default values and links to the Helm chart documentation are in the `user-values*.yaml` files.
+The Prometheus Operator helm chart, in particular, aggregates other helm charts such as Grafana and the Prometheus Node Exporter.
+Links to the charts and default values are included in the `user-values-prom-operator.yaml` file.

 ## Deploy Cluster Monitoring Components